-The council's housing stock is managed in house.
-The Statement of Accounts provides further detail on the HRA account for 2018/19.
-It received income of £87.6m from rents, service charges, leasehold and other income, and spent £61.0m on repairs and maintenance, general management services, special services and other items of spend.
-The outturn for 2018/19 is a surplus of £26.6m, £0.3m higher than the budgeted surplus.
-The outturn for 2018/19 is a surplus of £13.5m, £0.3m higher than the budgeted surplus.
-The surplus will be used to fund the HRA capital and new build programmes.
+The Council's housing stock is managed in house.
+It received income of £89.6m from rents, service charges, leasehold and other income, and expenditure of £121.1m on repairs and maintenance, general management services, special services and other items of spend.
+This included a revaluation loss on dwellings of £54.5m.